Laid off? “White boxed”? Join the Club

 It could be worse.
 Travel to a foreign country—particularly one that is impoverished—and you will realize the true meaning of appreciation.
 Be thankful for the life you have and the plethora of choices available to you, even after sudden or unexpected life events.
 Many people wish they had it so good.

 When in doubt, reach out.
 Friends and family are in your life for a reason.
 Reach out.
 Connect with them.
 Listen.
 Share.
 And be there for others as well.
 I find that when I am feeling low, it always lifts me up to help someone else.

-Fast-forward to a couple of months ago.
-I ran into my former CEO during lunch and said hello.
+Recently, I ran into my former CEO during lunch and said hello.
 He apologized for having to lay me off years ago.
 And my response?
 I thanked him.
 I told him about The White Box Club and how that unsettling event had transformed into a blessing for me and for hundreds of others.
-He was stunned.
+He smiled.

 Being laid off has been a gift.
 It has given me a new sense of purpose and direction and has created a means for me to share my passion for supporting and coaching others.
 It has ultimately created a new career direction for me.
 Clearly, the Universe has guided me toward my purpose—and for that, I am grateful.

-Michael Thomas Sunnarborg is a career coach, author, and founder of The White Box Club™—meetings and resources for people in career transition.
-Learn more at michaelcreative.com
+Michael Thomas Sunnarborg is a career coach, best-selling author, and founder of The White Box Club™ — live coaching and resources for people in career transition.
+Find his syndicated blogs on Thrive Global, Medium, and The Huffington Post.
+Learn more at connect.michaelcreative.com

 Photo: 12 50 Design, Asheville, NC